A PDE-Based Analysis of the Symmetric Two-Armed Bernoulli Bandit: Main results

 The form of the PDE \eqref{eq:value_pde} comes, roughly speaking, from the condition that the definition \eqref{eq:w_dp} of $v$ should be a consistent numerical scheme for the PDE.
-The argument that this leads to \eqref{eq:value_pde} is the essence of what we do in \cref{app:step1} (though we work harder in the Appendix than would have been needed to find the PDE, since the Appendix also provides error estimates).
+The argument that this leads to \eqref{eq:value_pde} is the essence of what we do in \cref{app:lb} (though we work harder in the Appendix than would have been needed to find the PDE, since the Appendix also provides error estimates).

 The function $u$ can be determined explicitly.
+Let $y =\xi^r +\eps t$.
+Then the function $\varphi$ of $y$ that solves the following ODE

-Let $\varphi$ be a function of $\xi^r$ satisfying\footnote{We require $\varphi$ to be smooth except at $0$, continuous at $0$, and to have at most linear growth at infinity.
+where $\sigma$ will be fixed later.
+We require $\varphi$ to be smooth except at $0$, continuous at $0$, and to have at most linear growth at infinity.
 These conditions determine it up two constants: an additive constant, and the discontinuity (if any) of $\varphi'$ at $0$.
-We eliminate the former by always taking $\varphi(0) = 0$.
-We do not eliminate the latter by taking $\varphi$ to be $C^1$, since our best result will be obtained when $\varphi'$ has a small ($\epsilon$-dependent) discontinuity at $0$.}
+We eliminate the former by always taking $\varphi(0) = 0$, and we do not eliminate the latter since our best result will be obtained when $\varphi'$ has a small ($\epsilon$-dependent) discontinuity at $0$.
+Accordingly,

+where the constant $b$ parametrizes the discontinuity of $\varphi'$ at $0$.
+In this paper, we will assume that $b$ is positive (it will be in fact either $\kappa/\eps$ or close to it since $\varphi$ needs to be either $C^1$ or nearly so.)